fl101/awardfares-blog/_posts/2024-08-20-journey-planner.md

 <img src="../assets/img/journey-planner/copy-journey.webp" />
 </figure>

+If you **Clear** your journey, you can simply **Paste** this information in AwardFares back again to recover your journey!

-You can paste this information on a note or document to keep them at hand and compare different alternatives when building your dream trip.
+To keep this information safe, make sure to paste this information on a note or document on the side.
+You can also have this note at hand to compare different alternatives when building your dream trip, and when booking your flight.

 <figure>
 <img src="../assets/img/journey-planner/notes.webp" />
 </figure>

 ### All set.
 Now, how do I book?